 Are there any Certified Veterinary Acupuncturist in Hampton Roads that could evaluate Garfield?

 Yes!
-Dr. Tyler Carmack and Dr. Jeanette Schacher are both Certified Veterinary Acupuncturist’s.
+Dr. Tyler Carmack, Dr. Jeanette Schacher, and Dr. Sharon Cubelo are Certified Veterinary Acupuncturists with Hampton Roads Veterinary Hospice, In-Home Euthanasia, and Integrative Medicine.
 They would be happy to evaluate Garfield and make a further plan to help with his behavioral inappropriate urination.

 If you have a pet you think would benefit from an integrative medicine and acupuncture consultation, please contact Hampton Roads Veterinary Hospice at 757-474-5968.